xan1242/TFEhpLoader/README.md

 - `sysmsg.ehp` - system message text (e.g. "Checking storage media.")

 - `packset.ehp` - the card shop pack names

+To extract these files, you may use [EHPScanner](https://github.com/xan1242/EHPScanner) with a decrypted EBOOT.

 ## Compatibility